96boards/website/_posts/2017-06-26-96boards-openhours-d3-designcore-camera-mezzanine.md

 can the mezzanine camera support custom lenses and will there be a development of one that could be used in photography

 CEZAR - C
 Hi, It's a very cool mezzanine.
 Nicely designed PCB, I noticed.Two Questions I have:[1] Why did you choose the shorter border of the Mezzanine (54mm) to align the cameras?
 Wouldn't it be better to use the longer border (85mm)?[2]
 Why didn't you leave the Mezzanine are close to the DragonBoard 410C RF antennas region clear of ground planes or metal parts?
-Didn't it compromise the RF performance of WiFi, Bluetooth or GPS of the DragonBoard 410C?
+Didn't it compromise the RF performance of WiFi, _Bluetooth_ ® wireless technology or GPS of the DragonBoard 410C?

 Todd Thal - TT
 What's the URL for the embedded video consultants?